 Native Americans wore it to prevent being struck by lightning.

 Buddism: It was dedicated to the Buddha.
 And Buddhists believe that it is associated with a detachment from sexual desires.

 In Ayurvedic medicine it is valued as a natural remedy.

-In Tibet – Monks have rosaries of amethyst to help meditation.
+In Tibet – Monks have malas of amethyst to help meditation.

 There is Church a Brazilian Town of Ametista do Sul which is buily using Amethyst.
 Myth states that everyone in the town took a amethyst to the construction site - there is more than 40 tons!

 Brazilian Amethysts from Uruguay can be over 100 million years old!